intel/libipt/doc/howto_libipt.md

 is represented by a `pt_image` object.
 If decoding failed due to an IP lying outside of the traced memory image, `pt_insn_next()` will return `-pte_nomap`.

 Use `pt_image_alloc()` to allocate and `pt_image_free()` to free an image.
-The same image may be used with multiple decoders.
-Note that all changes will be visible to all decoders.
-Use this when using multiple decoders on the exact same image if you want to prepare the image in advance or if you want to switch between images.
+Images may not be shared.
+Every decoder must use a different image.
+Use this to prepare the image in advance or if you want to switch between images.

 Every decoder provides an empty default image that is used if no image is specified during allocation.
 The default image is implicitly destroyed when the